The Tabernacle of Moses – God’s Heavenly Pattern for our Spiritual Transformation – Part VII: Our Great High Priest

 For if that first covenant had been faultless, no one would have looked for a second one.
 But showing its fault, God says to them, "Look, the days are coming, says the Lord, when I will complete a new covenant with the house of Israel and with the house of Judah.
 "It will not be like the covenant that I made with their fathers, on the day when I took them by the hand to lead them out of Egypt, because they did not continue in my covenant and I had no regard for them, says the Lord.
 "For this is the covenant that I will establish with the house of Israel after those days, says the Lord.
 I will put my laws in their minds and I will inscribe them on their hearts.
 And I will be their God and they will be my people.
 "And there will be no need at all for each one to teach his countryman or each one to teach his brother saying, 'Know the Lord,' since they will all know me, from the least to the greatest.
 "For I will be merciful toward their evil deeds, and their sins I will remember no longer."
 When he speaks of a new covenant, he makes the first obsolete.
 Now what is growing obsolete and aging is about to disappear.
 (Hebrews 8:7-13 NET)

 Since God instituted the First Testament, it was perfect for the purpose for which it was planned, and that was it pointed to Jesus the Messiah and His substitutionary atonement.
-However, the First Testament was faulty when it came to providing an atonement for sin, and that is the reason for the searching for a new or second Testament.
+However, the First Testament was faulty when it came to providing an atonement for sin, which is the reason for searching for a new or second Testament.
 However, the actual cause of its failure resided in the people’s character and not the law, which is perfect.
 (Psalms 19:7,8; 119:159,160.
-Romans 7:7-12) The old covenant was faulty because it did not provide enablement for the people to overcome their inherent faultiness and live up to its terms and conditions.
-Again, the search for a new testament would not have been necessary if the First Testament had been faultless.
+Romans 7:7-12) The old covenant was faulty because it did not enable the people to overcome their inherent faultiness and live up to its terms and conditions.
+Again, the search for a New Testament would not have been necessary if the First Testament had been faultless.

 “Indeed, a time is coming,” says the Lord, “when I will make a new covenant with the people of Israel and Judah.
 It will not be like the old covenant that I made with their ancestors when I delivered them from Egypt.
 For they violated that covenant, even though I was like a faithful husband to them,” says the Lord.“ But I will make a new covenant with the whole nation of Israel after I plant them back in the land,” says the Lord.
 “I will put my law within them and write it on their hearts and minds.
 I will be their God and they will be my people.
 “People will no longer need to teach their neighbors and relatives to know me.
 For all of them, from the least important to the most important, will know me,” says the Lord.
 “For I will forgive their sin and will no longer call to mind the wrong they have done.”
 (Jeremiah 31:31–34 NET)